TG9541/stm8ef/README.md

 * `BOARD_W1209` W1209 low cost thermostat with LED display and half-duplex RS232 through sensor header (9600 baud)
 * `BOARD_C0135` C0135 "Relay-4 Board" (can be used as a *Nano PLC*)

-There is currently no support for the STM8S Discovery, since I don't have STM8S105C6T6 based boards for testing.
+Currently, there is no support for the STM8S Discovery, since I don't have any STM8S105C6T6 based boards for testing.

 ### STM8S003F3 Core